SM32A:

 William F Denig1, Daniel C Wilkinson1,2 and Robert J Redmon3, (1)National Centers for Environmental Information, Boulder, CO, United States, (2)NOAA, Boulder, CO, United States, (3)NOAA National Centers for Environmental Information, Boulder, United States

-Jeffrey J Love, USGS Geomagnetism Program, Denver, CO, United States, Erin Joshua Rigler, USGS Geologic Hazards Science Center, Geomagnetism Program, Golden, CO, United States, Antti A Pulkkinen, NASA Goddard Space Flight Center, Heliophysics Science Division, Greenbelt, MD, United States and Pete Riley, Predictive Science Inc., San Diego, United States
+Jeffrey J Love, USGS Geomagnetism Program, Denver, CO, United States, Erin Joshua Rigler, USGS Geologic Hazards Science Center, Geomagnetism Program, Golden, CO, United States, Antti A Pulkkinen, NASA Goddard Space Flight Center, Heliophysics Science Division, Greenbelt, MD, United States and Pete Riley, Predictive Science Inc., San Diego, CA, United States

 Timothy J Fuller-Rowell, Univ of Colorado/CIRES, Boulder, United States, Mariangel Fedrizzi, Univ of Colorado/CIRES, Boulder, CO, United States, Mihail Codrescu, NOAA, Space Weather Prediction Center, Boulder, CO, United States, Naomi Maruyama, Univ of Colorado-CIRES, Boulder, CO, United States and Joachim Raeder, University of New Hampshire, Durham, NH, United States